purpleHey/blog/_posts/2020-01-15-Docker-Swarm.markdown

 The service command replaces the docker run command, the docker command that's built to run a single local container.
 With service, you tell the swarm what you want, and it manages all the orchestration to fulfill the requirements.

-You can start a container with `>docker service create image cmd`, so for example `>docker service create alpine ping 8.8.8.8`, and docker service will start a container with alpine running the ping command.
+You can start a container with `>docker service create imageName cmd`, so for example `>docker service create alpine ping 8.8.8.8`, and docker service will start a container with alpine running the ping command.
 Use `>docker service ls` to see a list of the services running.
 The REPLICAS column shows #/#, which represents the number of containers requested, and the number of containers started/running.
 If you want to see what's running on that service run `>docker service ps serviceName or ID`.
 The NODE column lists the node where the service is running i.e. it might be on one of several machines depending on how the swarm is configured.

 `>docker service update --replicas 3` will start 2 new containers (for a total of 3).
 If you removed one of the containers, docker swarm's orchestration will immediately start up a 3rd one.